VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 The section `fbcon` is only effective when you define the key `system.gal_engine` having the value `fbcon`.

-The valid keys in the section `fbcon` is listed as follow:
+The valid keys in the section `fbcon` are listed as follow:

 - `defaultmode`: The display mode of the graphics engine `fbcon`.
 - `dpi`: The pixel density of the display, in dots (physical pixels) per inch;